AbhaRamchandani/Data-Modeling-with-Postgres/README.md

         artist_id, name, location, lattitude, longitude
     "time" - timestamps of records in songplays broken down into specific units start_time, hour, day, week, month, year, weekday

-#3 - Template files
-(i) "test.ipynb" displays the first few rows of each table to let you check your database.
-(ii) "create_tables.py" drops and creates your tables.
-You run this file to reset your tables before each time you run your ETL scripts.
-(iii) "etl.ipynb" reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables.
-(iv) "etl.py" reads and processes files from song_data and log_data and loads them into your tables.
-You can fill this out based on your work in the ETL notebook.
-(v) "sql_queries.py" contains all your sql queries, and is imported into the last three files above.
-(vi) "README.md" provides discussion on your project.

-# Setup Instructions
-For the first project, I used the Udacity workspace even though I set up Postgres and Jupyter Notebook to run locally while following the lessons.

-There was no set-up required while using the Udacity workspace, but I made sure that I imported all the relevant libraries, set up appropriate connections to the database and restart kernels at the right time.
-Performing these steps at the right times was important while working through the commands in etl.ipynb

-I have used etl.ipynb to come up with the commands to read data.
-As I was working through this file, I updated sql_queries.py for relevant queries.
-As I completed each of the 5 steps in etl.ipynb, I tested them using test.ipynb.

-Once all the steps in etl.ipynb were completed successfully, I completed etl.py for processing the data sets.

 # Program execution
 (1) To run this program locally or in the workspace, make sure that the data folder, sql_queries.py, create_tables.py, and etl.py must all be available under the same folder.